Year of Birth?

 Filming bike tricks with friends and seeing some awesome shit I wouldn’t usually see.
 Plus the bants are unreal, like it would be very easy for a unsuspecting person to be offended by the stuff we say to each other coz it gets a bit outrageous sometimes but I wouldnt have it any other way!

 In all your travels have you had any crazy situations kick off?

-There has definitely been too much crazy shit from the wierd to wonderful but to mention one, me and Ma mate Twig got a gun pulled on us in LA, that was pretty nuts.
+There has definitely been too much crazy shit from the weird to wonderful but to mention one, me and ma mate Twig got a gun pulled on us in LA, that was pretty nuts.

 One-and-done or one-hundred tries?

 I prefer the first one but the second option always seems to be the case.